 For Polly, a poll is anything with 1 question, and a survey is anything with more than 1 question.

-/polly survey command, and we’ll link you to the authoring UI.
-You can also navigate there directly if you have the URL saved off somewhere.
+/polly survey command, and we’ll link you to the web app.
+You can also navigate there directly if you have the URL saved or bookmarked somewhere.

 Surveys are required to have both a title and a message to the team.
 The message acts as an appeal, and lets the user know why they need to complete the survey.
 Studies show that using an appeal increases response rates, so it’s a good idea to put something there, even if it’s simple.

 If you're on a Surveys or Pro plan, you can optionally add an alias to match the team or individual that is creating the survey.

 Surveys can be sent now, or they can be scheduled for a later date and time, and you can program them to allow voting for a few hours to a few weeks.
 Surveys can also be made to recur and will be asked on a regular cadence.

 Polly can also be set to automatically remind those that haven’t completed the survey.
 From the reminder dropdowns, you can choose how often you’d like to remind users (Reminder Count), and how often you want to remind them (Reminder Frequency).
 So if you choose a count of 2, and a frequency of 3-day intervals, then every user that hasn’t completed the survey will be reminded once after 3 days.
 If they still haven’t completed the survey, they will be reminded again 3 days later.